nextlab-ai/docusaurus/docs/02_Features/06_Results/02_PDFReport.md

 ![PDF Report](../img/PDFReport.png)

 At the time of export, you can enter Publisher Info and Client Info to be included in the report.
-Publisher Info can also be set permanently in (Settings > PDF Reporting Preset).
+Default Publisher Info can also be set in (Settings > PDF Reporting Preset).

 From the result history list, select one or more measurements to export as a PDF report, then click the PDF Report button to download the PDF report for the selected measurements.